jean0521/35L-Project/README.md

 # <img src="./bruin-image.png" width=30px height=30px>  Bruin Talk
 *Bruin Talk* a **MERN** Stack full-stack web chatting application.
 This application focuses on creating a dynamic and interactive user experience by implementing core functionalities such as user authentication, real-time chatting, and a meaningful message history search.
 Additionally, the application introduces five features: Customizing user-page theme, Displaying a friend list, Adding friends, Deleting friends, and Displaying online/offline status.

+**Note**: It is recommended you run RendeYou either on Chrome or Firefox.
+Running this web app on Safari is undefined behavior.

 **Date**: Jan - Mar, 2024